What Is Climate Of India ?

 Climate of India – Weather conditions

 An important aspect of the climate of India is the weather Conditions.
-The year is conveniently divided by Indian Metrological Department into following four seasons.
+The year is conveniently divided by the Indian Meteorological Department into the following four seasons.
 They are : –

 1) Cold weather season/ winter season,